pseudosma/storage-deck/README.md

 ### Do's

 * If you're application is using ES6 or better, import just the functions you need.
 Storage Deck can be imported in its entirety in a `require` statement too, if using CommonJS.
-* Use very specific regEx for key searches.
-If even part of the pattern matches the key, the corresponding value will be returned.
+* Use very specific RegEx for key searches.
+If part of the pattern matches the key, the corresponding value will be returned.

 ### Don'ts